neo4j/graphql/.changeset/fast-laws-jam.md

 "@neo4j/cypher-builder": patch
 ---

-Introdocue ListIndex and support to square bracket notation.
+Introduce ListIndex and add support to the square bracket notation.